RayZ-O/RayZ-O.github.io/_posts/2015-06-13-Reverse-Bit.md

     }
 }
 {% endhighlight %}
 The idea is simple.
-Swap the first and last, second and second last ... and so on.
+Swap the first and the last, the second and the second last ... and so on.

 ### Reverse bits of an integer
 This is an easy problem on leetcode: [190.
 Reverse Bits](https://leetcode.com/problems/reverse-bits/).
 The idea is straightforward.